 There were more than 8,000 motor vehicle crashes across NYC in 2021.
 We are currently updating our New York 2021 Road Safety Report.
 It will include the latest information on accidents, hazardous roads, and what NYC is doing about it.
 Get more information about New York car accidents when our guide comes out.

 Philadelphia, PA Road Safety Report

 Check out our recently launched Philadelphia road safety report.
 Did you know that Philadelphia has the worst rate of traffic-related deaths per capita of any other major US city?
 Find out more in our report and what Philadelphia is doing to improve conditions.

 US Traffic Accident Statistics and Facts

-- The majority of all traffic accidents - more than 58 percent - are single-vehicle crashes.
+- The majority of all fatal traffic accidents - about 53 percent - are single-vehicle crashes.

 - Car accidents are most likely to occur during the summer months.

 - Most fatal crashes occur on Friday through Sunday.

 - One out of every three car accidents involves a rear-end collision.

 - As many as 80 percent of rear-end collisions are avoidable.